 They’re located on the main road in Arorangi, featuring displays and information about the geology of Cook Islands including fossils, turtles, crabs, sharks and whales.
 There are live exhibits to see and get close to such as giant clams, worm farms, touching pools of fresh water fish, stone fish and community aquariums.
 The centre also provides history about shipwrecks and diving and are a bird sanctuary for rescued birds.
 Have something to eat or drink at The Coconut Crab Café also at the centre.

 - email email@example.com

 2. ISLAND NIGHT/DANCING SHOW

 Best value Island Show.
 You’ll have a great night and get culturally immersed in Island dancing at a great price at The Islander Hotel, opposite the airport entrance.

 Adults just $49pp and kids 3-13yrs are $20 each to enjoy a buffet feast dinner & show with dancing by the Akirata Dance troupe.
-Professional dancers wear elaborate and beautiful Cook Island costumes and dance to Island drums.
+Professional dancers wear beautiful Cook Island costumes and dance to Island drums.
 A fantastic night out without the huge price.

 - $49ad $20ch (3-13)

 - 6:30pm - 9:30pm

 - Phone 21003